bitvis2021/HiTailor/README.md

 # tablevis
-The implementation of the complex table visualizations
+The repository of visualizations for complex tablular data